Christopher-Hayes/formula1-video-player-seeking/README.md

-# formula1-video-player-seeking
+# Add seeking to F1TV video player

-Add keyboard seeking to Formula1 video player
+For whatever reason, the F1TV video player doesn't allow you to seek forwards/backwards with the arrow keys.
+This code simply adds an event handler to the arrow keys to trigger the seeking behavior on the F1TV video player.